stateoftheartai/sotaai/README.md

 ### Requirements

 - Python3 is required.
 Recommended to use **Python \<= 3.8.0**.
-- If you have a different version we recommend you to use [pyenv](https://github.com/pyenv/pyenv) and thus you can have different versions of Python installed in your machine and switch among them.
+- As a best practice, we recommend the use of [pyenv](https://github.com/pyenv/pyenv), this way you can have different versions of Python installed in your machine and switch among them, being able to meet any Python version requirement.
-- In regards to the library installation, we have detected some issues with the `pip` version.
+- Regarding the installation process, we have detected some issues with the `pip` version.
 As of now the library installation has been fully tested and proved working with the following versions of pip: `19.2.3`, `21.0.1` (latest as of March 2021)

 ### PIP Installation

 The library can be installed through `pip`.
-Since `sotaai` depends on many libraries, we split the library into subpackages so that end users can install only the subpackage and dependencies they require.
-Depending on the area you have to install the respective subpackage.
+However, since `sotaai` depends on many libraries, we split the library into subpackages so that end users can install only the subpackage and dependencies they require, to install the desired subpackage use the following instructions:

 For Computer Vision: